+It has two parts:

-B. Thesis statements
+A. General statements B. Thesis statements

-- 1. states the specific topic - 2. may list subtopics or subdivisions of the main topics - 3. may indicate the pattern of organization of the essay - 4. is normally the last sentence in the introductory paragraph,
+1. introduce the general topic 1. states the specific topic

+of the essay 2. may list subtopics or subdivisions of

+2. capture the reader's interests the main topics

+3. may indicate the pattern of

+organization of the essay

+4. is normally the last sentence in the

+introductory paragraph,